Dealing with debt collectors is no fun.

 Dealing with a bad debt collector can be downright terrifying.

 When you have a bad debt that has gone to a collection agency it can be very easy to want to avoid the pain of the situation or even totally ignore it when you know you can’t possibly pay it.
-That’s why some collectors of overdue debt will do everything they can to get your attention, even if it’s illegal.
+That’s why some debt collectors of will do everything they can to get your attention, even if it’s illegal.

 Most debt collection agencies are legit and strictly follow the rules set forth by the FTC (Federal Trade Commission).
 However, there are plenty of bad debt collection agencies out there that are willing to do whatever it takes to collect an overdue debt.